bernie-skipole/indipydriver/docs/source/usage/device.rst

 Set from the device constructer as optional keyword arguments, can be used to pass in hardware data to the device object.

+**stop**

+When a driver is shutdown, it automatically calls the shutdown method of each device, which sets this stop flag to True.
+So this flag could be tested in the devhardware method if that facility is used, and should gracefully shut down the co-routine.

 **driver**

 The driver object, can be used to access driver.send_message() and driver.send_getProperties() methods if required, and also to access any other device using the driver mapping feature.